Eating Disorders Overview

 - Blood chemistry screen to measure electrolytes, cholesterol, and other substances in blood

 - Endocrine tests for thyroid, estrogen (female), and testosterone (male) levels

-Various questionnaires are available for assessing patients.
-The Eating Disorders Examination (EDE), which is an interview of the patient by the doctor, and the self-reported Eating Disorders Examination-Questionnaire (EDE-Q) are both considered valid tests for diagnosing eating disorders and determining specific features of the condition (such as vomiting or laxative use).
+Various questionnaires are available for screening.
+The Eating Disorders Examination (EDE), which is used by a clinician to interview the person, and the self-reported Eating Disorders Examination-Questionnaire (EDE-Q) are considered the best tests for diagnosing eating disorders and assessing specific features (such as vomiting or laxative use).